Rymdsylt/GoSort_Web/README.md

 > ⚠️ **Note:** This project is currently under construction.

 A web interface for the automated waste segregation system that combines computer vision, robotics, and data management to intelligently sort waste materials.
+Part of the [GoSort Tools](https://github.com/Rymdsylt/GoSort_Tools) ecosystem.

 ## System Architecture